-- Records that provide income, racial, ethnic, gender, and disability status data on program applicants and participants; - An application from each ineligible family and notice that the applicant is not eligible; - HUD-required reports; - Unit inspection reports; - Lead-based paint records as required by 24 CFR 35, Subpart B. - Accounts and other records supporting PHA budget and financial statements for the program; - Notice PIH 2014-20 requires PHAs to keep records of all complaints, investigations, notices and corrective actions related to violations of the Fair Housing Act or the Equal Access Final Rule. - Records to document the basis for PHA determination that rent to owner is a reasonable rent (initially and during the term of a HAP contract); and - Other records specified by HUD.
+- Records that provide income, racial, ethnic, gender, and disability status data on program applicants and participants; - An application from each ineligible family and notice that the applicant is not eligible; - HUD-required reports; - Unit inspection reports; - Lead-based paint records as required by 24 CFR 35, Subpart B. - Accounts and other records supporting PHA budget and financial statements for the program; - Notice PIH 2014-20 requires PHAs to keep records of all complaints, investigations, notices and corrective actions related to violations of the Fair Housing Act or the Equal Access Final Rule. - The PHA must keep confidential records of all emergency transfers requested by victims of domestic violence, dating violence, sexual assault, and stalking under the PHA's Emergency Transfer Plan, as well as the outcomes of such requests, and retain the records for a period of three years [24 CFR 5.2002(e)(12)]. - Records to document the basis for PHA determination that rent to owner is a reasonable rent (initially and during the term of a HAP contract); and - Other records specified by HUD.